Vijay Dahiya

 Vijay Dahiya (born 10 May 1973) is a former Indian wicketkeeper.
-He is currently coach of the Uttar Pradesh cricket team and assistant coach of Lucknow Super Giants in Indian Premier League.
+He is currently coach of the Uttar Pradesh cricket team and assistant coach of Gujarat Titans in Indian Premier League.
 He was a part of the squad which finished as runners-up at the 2000 ICC Champions Trophy.

 First class career

 Dahiya was a right-handed batsman and wicket-keeper who started playing First-class cricket for Delhi in 1993/94.
 He made his international debut during the 2000/01 series against Zimbabwe.

 Dahiya was also a part of the North Zone cricket team which won the Duleep and Deodhar Trophies during the 1999/00 season.
 In 2009, Dahiya was appointed as the assistant coach of Kolkata Knight Riders, the Kolkata-based franchise cricket team of the Indian Premier League.

 Dahiya made his first-class debut against Punjab at Ludhiana in the 1993/94 season.
 He was an integral part of the North Zone team which lifted the Duleep and Deodhar Trophies in 1999–2000, and also captained Delhi for some time.
 Dahiya retired from all forms of cricket after playing his last match against Uttar Pradesh in December 2006.
-Just before retirement, he began his Ranji season with a fine 102, his highest first-class score, against Tamil Nadu that bailed Delhi out of trouble, and effected a stumping against Uttar Pradesh's Praveen Kumar that helped his side gain a vital first-innings lead.
+Just before retirement, he began his Ranji season with a fine 102, his highest first-class score, against Tamil Nadu that bailed Delhi out of trouble, and effected a stumping against Uttar Pradesh's Praveen Kumar that helped his team gain a vital first-innings lead.